-We’ve run across a lot of questions during out time providing hedge trimming services in Toronto, here we’ve compiled some of the most common questions we’re asked while providing hedge trimming services.
-Have a question that’s not here?
+We’ve run across a lot of questions during out time providing hedge trimming services in Toronto, here we’ve compiled some of the most common questions we’re been asked.
+Our landscapers have a ton of experience so if you have a question that’s not here?
 Give us a call!

 Can you give me advice on how to trim brand-new hedges?